Azure/azure-powershell/src/Peering/Peering/help/New-AzPeering.md

 ```

 ## DESCRIPTION
-Create a new Direct Peering with a single connection at the Seattle facility using PeerAsn 65000
+Creates an ARM Peering for the subscription.

 ## EXAMPLES